 Bake for 25 minutes in the center rack of your until the crust is golden brown.
 You can add a piece of foil on top of the pop tarts if the crust browns too dark/too fast and bring the tray to a level lower in the oven.

 Meanwhile, in a small bowl combine sugar-free powdered sweetener with almond milk.
 Add more almond milk to make the glazing more liquid or add more powdered sweetener to thicken.

 Cool the pop tarts down on a rack for 2 hours.
 Drizzle the glazing onto the cold pop tarts.

 Store in an airtight container in the fridge for up to 3 days or freeze individually and defrost the day before at room temperature.

-Net carb per pop tart, recipe makes 8 pop tarts, including jam: 6.6 g (or 5 g without jam, only cream cheese)
+Net carb per pop tart, the recipe makes 8 pop tarts, including jam: 6.6 g (or 5 g without jam, only cream cheese).